lmuntaner/tech-introduction-product-people/docs/wrapup/project.md

 # Project

-Given 2 projects:

-Web Application:
+## Define technologies and architecture

+You are responsible for choosing the architecture and technologies on the following project

+### Cookbook Application

+Similar to [Paprika App](https://www.paprikaapp.com/).
+Without the calendar functionality.

+Define:

-Database schema
+* Database schema
-Server Technology.
-Why, which endpoints.
+* Server with container and/or only Functions
-Choose frontend technology.
+* Choose frontend technology.
+Which rendering.
 Why.
-Choose UI Framework.
-Why.

-Website:

-CMS Models
-Choose frontend technology.
-Why.
-Choose UI Framework.
-Why.
+* Choose UI Framework